Hypothesis Testing in Research

 H1: Men are on average are taller than women.

-You for making statistical hypothesis testing research to be valid, it is very crucial for you to execute the sapling and collection of information in a manner that is formulated to test the hypothesis.
+For making statistical hypothesis testing research to be valid, you must execute the sapling and collection of information in a manner that is formulated to test the hypothesis.
 If the information is not representative, then you cannot make statistical inferences about the population in which you are interested.

 Example: If you intend to test an average difference between the height of girls and boys, then you should select such a sample which consists of an equal proportion of girls and boys.

 Step 3: Execution of statistical test

 There are several statistical tests available that you can utilize for testing hypotheses.
 The entire statistical tests are designed for making a comparison between groups of variance.
 If there is a large difference between groups then the value will represent that variation.
 There are only a few cases when the difference between groups takes place by chance.

 At the time of making the selection of statistical tests, you need to consider the type of information you intend to gather.
 Based on the information which you have gathered, you can perform a T-test to find whether the height of boys is taller than girls or not.
 T-Test enables you to get:

 - Assume the difference between the height of boys and girls.